Stallion: Herd behavior

-Fillies usually soon join a different band with a dominant stallion different from the one that sired them.
-Colts or young stallions without mares of their own usually form small, all-male, "bachelor bands" in the wild.
+Young female horses usually leave their band and join one with a different stallion from the one that sired them.
+Young male horses without mares of their own usually form small, all-male, "bachelor bands" in the wild.
 Living in a group gives these stallions the social and protective benefits of living in a herd.
 A bachelor herd may also contain older stallions who have lost their herd in a challenge.